joshbegley/nyt-latest/previous.md

 **Can they do it on a cold rainy day at Roland Garros?
-Why every tennis match on clay is different**\
+Why no two clay courts are the same**\
 `Clay-court tennis is a dialogue between players, the ball, the court and the weather.
 In Paris in spring, the conversation is like no other.`\
 https://nytimes.com/athletic/6393215/2025/05/31/tennis-clay-court-conditions-weather-strategy/